 Angel investors are people with high net worths who are looking to grow their wealth by investing in new business ideas.
 They aren’t offering grants or funding you out of the goodness of their hearts, which means they’re looking for business ideas they believe have real merit — and a real chance of succeeding in the marketplace.

-Of course, not every business angel investors fund does succeed, which means these investors are looking for a big return when companies do hit.
+Of course, not every business angel investors fund does succeed, which means these investors are looking for a big return when companies do hit it big.
 Some investors want as much as 10 times a return on the initial investment, so this isn’t a “cheap” way of funding your startup.

 While it’s not impossible for angel investors to provide the seed money for a startup, typically they come in as a secondary investor to help you grow an existing, fairly new company.